konradbartecki/Proxerino/README.md

 Steps to run/debug this app:

 1. Connect to your WLAN on your Windows Phone
-2. (Optional) Force usage of cellular data by proxy server in Config.cs
+2. (Optional) Disable usage of cellular data by proxy server in Config.cs
 3. Build and run the app - server starts listening automatically.
 Watch VS output for some useful info
 4. In Firefox network setting select SOCKSv5, and enter SOCKS server address + default port of 8080
 ![Screenshot](http://i.imgur.com/rC9Tvgn.png)